joelouthan/theologic.us/content/posts/prayers/2020-07-20-pm_prayers.md

 ## 1 Thessalonians 2:8 (NIV) We loved you so much that we were delighted to share with you not only the gospel of God but our lives as well, because you had become so dear to us.

+I worship you
+Almighty God
+There is none like you.

+I worship you
+O prince of peace
+That’s what I long to do

+I’ll give you praise
+For you are my righteousness.

+I worship you
+Almighty God
+There is none like you

+Amen